rwxrob/zet/20210902113301/README.md

 🤬 a rant, usually that would include curse words
 ⚠️  a warning, or caution, achtung!

-You might have noticed that the word callouts was bold and italic.
+You might have noticed that the word 'callouts' was bold and italic.
 Bold-italic is reserved specifically for ***terms***, meaning that they are likely to be found referenced in the 'Related:' section or otherwise have their own zettel and glossary entry.
 Pay attention and memorize